dart-lang/site-www/README.md

 ## Getting started

-Start by looking for an [issue](https://github.com/dart-lang/site-www/) that catches your interest or generate one with your proposed change.
+Start by looking for an [issue](https://github.com/dart-lang/site-www/) that catches your interest or generates one with your proposed change.
 Ask for it to be assigned to you.

 To update this site, fork the repo, make your changes, and generate a pull request.
 For simple changes (such as to CSS and text), you probably don't need to build this site.